 - Climb using only one hand (the easier routes, of course); or only one leg.

-- Climb using first touch - that means once you have placed your hand or foot, you can't shift the position, even if it is awkward.
-This helps you think about how you use a hold so that you optimise your moves and reduce the number of unnecessary moves.
+- Climb using the first touch.
+That means once you have placed your hand or foot, you can't shift the position, even if it is awkward.
+This helps you think about how you use to hold so that you optimize your moves and reduce the number of unnecessary moves.

 5. Monkey See, Monkey Do

 The benefit of climbing in a group is that you get to see how others climb.
 It gives you ideas for new moves that you can try when working out a problem on the wall.
 Sometimes another climber may have a better move that conserves more energy and it makes sense for you to copy that move than to stick to the move that you worked out yourself.
 Learn by watching other climbers because that old adage applies equally well for rock climbing as it does for any other situation in life - why reinvent the wheel when someone else has already done a pretty good job of it?